 This shoreline area also includes an active army firing range and military lands, part of the Gormanston army camp.
 Regular live firing exercises are held and the public are advised to take notice of any warning signs displayed.
 The army will display a red flag at the large headland of Ben Head when live firing is in progress.

 Rounding the major headland near Bremore, the fine cove of Cromwell’s harbour emerges.
-The outlying Cardy rocks are marked with a port spar.
+The outlying Cardy rocks are marked with a red port spar.
 Moving southwards we meet the most Northerly Martello Tower of Ireland’s East coast.
 Built during the Napoleonic era as a signal defence tower, several others are strategically dotted along the East coast.
 The town of Balbriggan features a large, sheltered working harbour.
 The harbour’s sectoral lighthouse dates from 1765.
 Balbriggan features a fine sandy beach, popular with swimmers.
-Moving south from the harbour, the King’s strand sees a return to the challenging rocks with cliffs beginning to emerge at The Bower.
+Moving south from the harbour, the King’s strand sees a return to the challenging rocks with sheer rock cliffs beginning to emerge at The Bower.
 Here panoramic views towards Skerries can be enjoyed, overlooking the mixed shoreline.

 Barnageera Bay is a real hidden gem, a quiet unspoilt sandy beach with rolling waves and provides a welcome break from the rocky shoreline on either side.
-High clay banks overlook the beach and on a clear day they also provide good views of the Mourne Mountains.
+High, sloping clay banks overlook the beach and on a clear day they also provide good views of the Mourne Mountains.
 A nearby outdoor adventure school provides lessons in surfing & paddleboarding, allowing the public an opportunity to try these watersports in a safe environment.

 Off the Rush coast is Lambay Island, a large island with a rich and varied history, including the first landing of the Vikings in Ireland and the site of the tragic RMS Tayleur foundering on its maiden voyage in 1854.
 The island was formed from volcanic activity and rises some 127 metres above sea level.
 The island is in private ownership and is still inhabited.